Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 So I heard a great word.

-And you tell me if you like
+And you tell me if you like this one.

 Okay.

-So younger.
-It is.
+It is?
 It does.

 The idea is that it's not

 sitting on your couch all day.
-It's.

 What did I not get to do that

-I want to do now?
+I wanted to do now.

 And that was my one of my concerns.

-free to do whatever we wanted every day.
+to do whatever we wanted every day,

-And in the first week or two, I'll tell
+and and the first week or two, I'll tell

 anyone is just chaotic.

-You're nervous, you don't know what to do.
+You don't know what to do.

 So just just go with it and stay busy.